BRDM-2: Soviet Union and Russia

 The BRDM-2 entered service with the Soviet Army in 1962.
 It was first publicly shown in 1966.
 It replaced the BRDM-1 in the Soviet and Warsaw Pact armies.
 Production started in 1962 and went on until 1989, with 7,200 vehicles produced (mostly for export).

 The BRDM-2 became famous for being the vehicle selected to pull the Soviet leader Leonid Brezhnev's coffin during the funeral ceremony in the Red Square.

-During the 2022 Russian invasion of Ukraine, at least one captured Ukranian BRDM-2L1 was modified with a UB-32 (rocket pod).
+Both Russian and Ukrainian sides used the BRDM-2 during the Russian invasion of Ukraine, however by that time, very few BRDM-2 armored scout cars were spotted in service with the Russian army.
+These armored scout cars were generally replaced in Russian Army service by Tigr armored vehicles.
+During the Russian invasion of Ukraine, at least one captured Ukrainian BRDM-2L1 was modified with a UB-32 (rocket pod).